TacBuild/tac-sdk/docs/sdks/utilities.md

 - `httpClient`: Optional HTTP client for making API requests; defaults to AxiosHttpClient

 #### Methods
-- `trackTransactionTree(hash: string, maxDepth?: number): Promise<void>`
+- `trackTransactionTree(address: string, hash: string, maxDepth?: number): Promise<void>`
-  - Traverses the transaction tree starting from the given hash, following outgoing transactions up to `maxDepth` (default: 10)
+  - Traverses the transaction tree starting from the given address and hash, following outgoing transactions up to `maxDepth` (default: 10)
   - Throws an error if any transaction in the tree is not successful

 #### Example